commonsguy/cwac-document/README.markdown

 ## Release Notes

+- v0.4.0: bug fix, to allow `listFiles()` on a tree to return proper `DocumentFileCompat` objects based on the document's type (regular or tree)
 - v0.3.0: updated to current dependencies, raised `minSdkVersion` back to 14
 - v0.2.0
     - [dropped `minSdkVersion` to 10](https://github.com/commonsguy/cwac-document/issues/1)